proofzero/rollupid/www/content/en/docs/basics/how-it-works.md

 Kubelt is local-first by default in order to provide a full-stack, local developer experience.
 In doing so, we ensure applications are user-centric and decentralized.

-Kubelt will also always try to deliver and publish content over available decentralized networks like IPFS and fall back to http gatways when needed without.
+Kubelt will also always try to deliver and publish content over available decentralized networks like IPFS and fall back to HTTP gateways when needed without.

 ## Showcase